Wigner function shapelets: Symplectic representation of astronomical images: Wigner function for polarized/colored images

-Two images of the same galaxy at different wavelengths need not be related by any unitary $U$ on a common Hilbert space: the sky emission, PSF, and transfer function are chromatic and typically include non–unitary effects (convolution, absorption/emission).
-A useful exception is a pure first–order, lossless, paraxial change that is equivalent to a symplectic squeeze.
-Writing the symplectic squeeze \; $S_s=\mathrm{diag}(s\,I_2,\,s^{-1}I_2)$ \; with metaplectic lift $\mu(S_s)$, one has \bae{ W_{\mu(S_s)a,\,\mu(S_s)b}(z)=W_{ab}(S_s^{-1}z). } In diffraction–limited optics, the core scale changes $\propto\lambda$; after non-dimensionalizing $z$ so that $\lambdabar$ is fixed, choosing $s\approx\sqrt{\lambda_2/\lambda_1}$ models the achromatic scaling between bands.
-Beyond this ideal case (e.g. band–dependent PSF, dust, stellar–population changes), no unitary map exists, and the cross–Wigner should be used as a comparative statistic rather than expected to obey simple covariance.
+Two images of the same galaxy at different wavelengths need not be related by any unitary $U$ on a common Hilbert space: the sky emission, PSF, and transfer function are chromatic and typically include nonunitary effects (convolution, absorption, and emission).
+A useful exception is a pure first-order, lossless, paraxial change that is equivalent to a symplectic squeeze.
+Writing the symplectic squeeze \; $S_s=\mathrm{diag}(s\,I_2,\,s^{-1}I_2)$ \; with metaplectic lift $\mu(S_s)$, one has \bae{ W_{\mu(S_s)a,\,\mu(S_s)b}(z)=W_{ab}(S_s^{-1}z). } In diffraction-limited optics, the core scale changes $\propto\lambda$.
+After nondimensionalizing $z$ so that $\lambdabar$ is fixed, choosing $s\approx\sqrt{\lambda_2/\lambda_1}$ models the achromatic scaling between bands.
+Beyond this ideal case (e.g. band-dependent PSF, dust, and stellar-population changes), no unitary map exists, and the cross-Wigner should be used as a comparative statistic rather than expected to obey simple covariance.